Cycling-Kuss set for Vuelta victory as Poels wins stage 20 | Sports-Games

 Sepp Kuss is set to win the 2023 Vuelta a Espana, the American's first Grand Tour title, after successfully defending his slim overall lead in Saturday's penultimate stage which was won by Wout Poels.

-Kuss went into the penultimate stage of the race 17 seconds ahead of Jumbo-Visma teammate Jonas Vingegaard, with Primoz Roglic completing the team's domination of the general classification in third place, and the three crossed the finish line together.
-Shortly before, Wout Poels outsprinted Remco Evenepoel to claim the stage win, after both riders were part of an early breakaway group.
+Kuss went into the penultimate stage of the race 17 seconds ahead of Jumbo-Visma team mate Jonas Vingegaard, with Primoz Roglic completing the team's domination of the general classification in third place, and the three crossed the finish line together.
+Wout Poels outsprinted Remco Evenepoel to claim the stage win, after both riders were part of an early breakaway group.

 Evenepoel, whose general classification hopes evaporated on stage 13 where he lost more than 27 minutes on the leaders, seemed poised to win his fourth stage of this year's Vuelta.
 The Belgian had three Soudal Quick-Step teammates alongside him for most of the race.